marilatte53/SoS-Wheels/README.md

 # SoS-Wheels

 Remaking the Wheels table game from [Sea of Stars](https://seaofstarsgame.co/).
-I am using the language C because I want to learn it and I know it's probably "sub-optimal".
+I am using the language C because I want to, I know it's probably "sub-optimal" or whatever.

+The game is currently not very user-friendly.
+I will eventually fix that but first I want to get the actual game to work.

+## TODO List

+- Put hero base stats in hero_info
+- Change Hero stats depending on tier
+- Hero selection menu
+- Mage
+- Improve user input, give feedback to user
+- Help menu